Division

 Andee Collard (Bolton UK)

-Genre [Manchine] Painting brings together a collection of recent works by Andee Collard that treat genre not as a fixed artistic category, but as a system repeatable, adaptable and open to manipulation.
+Genre [manchine] Painting brings together a collection of recent works by Andee Collard that treat genre not as a fixed artistic category, but as a system repeatable, adaptable and open to manipulation.
 Using machine painting processes, the exhibition explores how familiar visual languages are constructed, reproduced and subtly broken.
 Motifs slide between the organic and the mechanical; gestures are repeated, misaligned and recoded.
 What emerges is a body of work that tests the boundaries between originality and iteration, authorship and automation, intuition and rule-based making.

 a face rendered as coordinates,